-All the forms you will need to complete the Employee Position Description and the Performance Evaluation are located on the Human Resources Department's intranet web site.
+Forms to complete the Employee Position Description and the Performance Evaluation are located on the Human Resources Department's intranet web site.

-Go to: http://intralinc.lincoln.ne.gov
+Go to: https://intranet.lincoln.ne.gov/City/HR

-- Enter your mainframe user ID and password.
+- Enter your user ID and password.

 - Click 'Login Now'

 - Click on 'Human Resources'

-- Click on 'Forms'
+- Click on 'HR Forms'

 The Employee Position Description is located under 'General and Joint City/County Forms'.
-You can download the form as a PDF or Word document.
-The Word version can be typed on directly from the software program you are using.
+Download the form as a PDF or Word document for review completion

 The Employee Evaluation is located under 'Lancaster County Forms'.
-You can download the form as a PDF document.
-You can also download an Excel form "with calculations" that has all the math work built into the form, and you can type directly onto the form from Excel.
+Download the form as a PDF document or download an Excel form "with calculations" built into the form and type directly into Excel.